MrFacundo/ft_transcendence/README.md

 #### get_game_by_tournament.py:
 * Retrieves game records for a specific tournament, filtering by tournament ID.

-### Aliases (Command Facilitators)
-To simplify interaction with the scripts, the following aliases have been created, which can be activated by running the setup_aliases.sh script:
-* lag (list all games): Lists all games recorded on the blockchain.
-* gbp (game by player) <player_ID>: Lists games for a specific player.
-Example: gbp 3.
-* gbt (game by tournament) <tournament_ID>: Lists games for a specific tournament.
-Example: gbt 2.
-Data Structure (games_ponggame Table)

-The games_ponggame table in PostgreSQL has the following fields:
-* gameId
-* id
-* channelGroupName
-* datePlayed
-* scorePlayer1
-* scorePlayer2
-* matchDate
-* status
-* player1Id
-* player2Id
-* winnerId
-* tournamentId

 #### Data Example
 gameId  id      channelGroupName        datePlayed            scorePlayer1  scorePlayer2  matchDate             status          player1Id       player2Id       winnerId        tournamentId